opencog/opencog/opencog/learning/RuleEngine/rules/README.md

 ## Example

-1. Load the deduction rule definitions: learning/RuleEngine/rules/pln/deduction.scm
+- Load the deduction rule definitions:

+    learning/RuleEngine/rules/pln/deduction.scm

-2. Load this file containing the data: tests/learning/RuleEngine/simple-assertions.scm
+- Load this file containing the data:

+    tests/learning/RuleEngine/simple-assertions.scm

-3. Run this command:
+- Run this command:

     (cog-bind find-humans)

-4. Observe that there is only one instance of human defined:
+- Observe that there is only one instance of human defined:

     (ConceptNode "man")

-5. Run this command:
+- Run this command:

     (cog-bind pln-rule-deduction)

-6. Run this command again:
+- Run this command again:

     (cog-bind find-humans)

-7. Observe that there are 3 additional instances of human defined.
+7. Observe that there are 3 additional instances of human defined:

     (ConceptNode "Socrates")
     (ConceptNode "Einstein")
     (ConceptNode "Peirce")